Course Information

 The A level is assessed by one three-hour exam, one 2.5-hour exam and one piece of NEA (coursework).
 The coursework must be completed independently, although you will still get support from your tutor.

-In order to do the coursework, you will need to be able to follow the rules for authentication.
+In order to complete the coursework, you will need to be able to follow the rules for authentication.
 They can be found in our exams hub.

 What can I do with an English Literature A level?